Best Things to Do in Thun, Switzerland

 What makes this street unique is the high pavement that you can also climb – allowing you to stroll the main pavement or walk on the raised promenade level.
 Also, I think, it is much more picturesque than Bälliz and gives you a unique Thun experience.

 You can end your day (or have lunch) at Mühleplatz, which is a fun area with loads of cafes and restaurants (loads, considering the size of the town).
-It’s located in between the old town and Bälliz, a place where locals and tourists come, and I had some good (vegetarian) lunch here at xxxx.
+It’s located in between the old town and Bälliz, a place where locals and tourists come, and I had some good (vegetarian) lunch here.

 Obere Schleuse (Scherzligschleuse)